shaneconwell/budget-app/README.md

         <img src="https://img.shields.io/badge/license-MIT-brightgreen" /></a>

   ## Description
-Budget Tracker application that allows for adding expenses and deposits with or without an internet connection
+Budget Tracker application that allows for adding expenses and deposits with or without an internet connection.
+This app uses a Mongo database with a Mongoose schema and handles routes with Express.
+It contains both a web manifest and service worker allowing for continued use after an internet outtage or on airplane mode.

   ## Table of Contents
   - [Installation](#installation)